-I've gone on record as saying that mussels are the easiest choose-your-own-adventure one-pot meal around, and I intend to prove it to you.
+I've gone on record saying that mussels are the easiest choose-your-own-adventure one-pot meal around, and I intend to prove it to you.

 Once those aromatics have softened and released their flavor, I add my base liquid.
 Coconut milk forms the bulk of it, along with a few big dashes of fish sauce and a touch of sugar to balance out the heat from the curry paste.

-Finally, a shower of fresh cilantro leaves and sliced fresh chilies along with a squeeze of lime juice finish it off.
+Finally, a shower of fresh cilantro leaves and sliced fresh chilies, along with a squeeze of lime juice, finish it off.
 This is the kind of dish that just demands plenty of sticky rice for sopping up the briny, sweet, hot, aromatic juices, though a spoon (or just lifting the darned bowl straight up to your lips) will serve you nicely as well.